Meet Our Specialists

 Low Testosterone, commonly known as “Low T” or hypogonadism, refers to a decrease in a man’s testosterone levels causing unwanted symptoms.
 This can be attributed to problems with testicular production (primary hypogonadism) or with the pituitary gland (secondary hypogonadism).
 As men age, 1-2% of total testosterone is lost each year starting in the 3rd or 4th decade of life.
 Low T can lead to bothersome symptoms such as fatigue, weight gain, low sex drive, and erectile dysfunction (ED).

 Erectile function is testosterone dependent.
 It is important to note, however, that not all men with ED suffer from Low T or vice versa.
-Furthermore, not all men with Low T and ED improve after replacement of testosterone to optimal levels.
+Furthermore, not all men with Low T and ED improve after the replacement of testosterone to optimal levels.

 Men may need to combine TRT with oral ED meds for optimal sexual function

 Confused yet?
 I don’t blame you.
 With years of research, we now know there is a complex interplay between Low T and ED.
-Testosterone replacement therapy (TRT) for men with Low T will often improve ED, low sex drive, and other bothersome symptoms, however, if erectile function does not improve significantly, men may need to combine TRT with oral ED medications for optimal sexual function.
+Testosterone replacement therapy (TRT) for men with Low T will often improve ED, low sex drive, and other bothersome symptoms, however, if the erectile function does not improve significantly, men may need to combine TRT with oral ED medications for optimal sexual function.

 There are multiple possible causes of Low T including aging, stress, obesity, diabetes, sleep apnea, HIV/AIDS, testicular injury, infection, chemotherapy or radiation to the pelvis, and chromosomal abnormalities.
 Oftentimes, the cause is unknown.